 Our award-winning Jacksonville construction accident lawyers can help you through the workers’ compensation process.
 We’ll also determine whether you’re eligible to file a personal injury lawsuit against a third party.

 We’ve recovered tens of millions of dollars for victims injured in catastrophic construction accidents.
-Contact our Jacksonville law office today at (904)-396-1100 for a free and confidential consultation.
+Contact our Jacksonville law office today at (904) 396-1100 to answer all of your questions in a free and confidential consultation.

 How Baggett Law Personal Injury Lawyers Can Help After an Accident in Jacksonville